-City of Euclid - Tenant Based Rental Assistance \$1,091,667
+City of Lakewood - Supportive Services Tenant Based Rental Assistance \$1,091,667

-Describe how the PJ will distribute HOME-ARP funds in accordance with its priority needs identified in its needs assessment and gap analysis:
+Cuyahoga Housing Consortium, Ohio HOME-ARP Allocation Plan Describe how the PJ will distribute HOME-ARP funds in accordance with its priority needs identified in its needs assessment and gap analysis:

 The service providers who are part of the Cleveland/Cuyahoga County Continuum of Care serve all residents of Cuyahoga County.
 The annual award of HUD funds to the Continuum of Care does not meet all the needs related to homelessness countywide.
-These funds need to be supplemented with HUD HOME funds allocated to the Cuyahoga Housing Consortium as part of the financing for capital projects.
-For example, these additional allocations of HOME funds are used to construct new units, such as Permanent Supportive Housing.
-In this instance, the major expansion of the adult women's shelter was identified as a priority need in the 2022 RFP issued by the Cuyahoga County Department of Health and Human Services, and the project was selected for implementation.
+These funds are supplemented, for example, with HUD HOME funds allocated annually to the Cuyahoga Housing Consortium for projects such as partial financing of capital projects.
+One example is the construction of new units, such as Permanent Supportive Housing.
+The Cuyahoga County Strategic Plan for Homelessness 2023-2027 affirmed the importance of "Improving the Experience of Persons in Crisis Housing" (Goal 2).
+With HOME-ARP funds, Cuyahoga County will support project(s) that improve and/or expand NCS facilities.
+The projects will be in conformance with the Fair Housing Act and will not discriminate against persons based on race, color, religion, sex (including gender identity and sexual orientation), disability, familial status, or national origin.